Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance_traceable.md

 Once you have answered all questions, the agent installation performs the following operations:

 * The Amplify Marketplace resources are created/updated
-* If chose, a new Amplify Platform service account is created and public/private key-pair is generated
+* If chosen, a new Amplify Platform service account is created and a public/private key pair is generated
-* If chose, a new namespace is created in the Kubernetes cluster.
+* If chosen, a new namespace is created in the Kubernetes cluster
-* The Kubernetes secret with key pair for Amplify Platform service account is created in the selected namespace
+* The Kubernetes secret with key pair for the Amplify Platform service account is created in the selected namespace
-* The Kubernetes secret with Traceable authentication config is created in the selected namespace
+* The Kubernetes secret with a Traceable authentication configuration is created in the selected namespace
 * The agent Helm override file is generated

 The current directory will contain the following files after the agent installation is completed: